Episode 7 - Domestic Violence

 And so I wish you the best, Sam.
 And we will talk next time.
 I thank you for your time and thank you for the valuable information.

-Of course, any time.
-BROWN Thank you, sir.
+Of course, any time, Bryan.
+Thank you, sir.
 Take care.